 Understanding traditional project management

 This type of approach, in most cases, is linear, where every phase of the project moves on in a sequence.
-You should also know that the concept of traditional project management depends totally on experience and predictable tools.
+You should also know that the concept of traditional project management depends totally on experience and predictable tools such as AI project management tools.
 It doesn’t matter which type of project you have; it will always have the same life cycle, including different stages like planning, designing, testing, building, support, and much more.

 In this case, the whole project is planned upfront, which is one of the most important reasons why there is no scope for changes in the project’s later stage.
 The requirement is always fixed in this case, while both time and cost are variables.
 But because of the approach’s rigidity, it can never be used for large projects, one of its most significant limitations.